Compression therapy

 Legs create problems for wounds because of gravity – what a wound on the arm or abdomen needs to heal is very different for a leg.
 Legs need support to heal and even more so if there is underlying venous disease, leg swelling or excess weight or immobility.

-If your wound isn’t healing because of venous hypertension and there are no problems with the blood supply to your legs, then you must be offered compression therapy.
+If your wound isn’t healing because of venous hypertension and there are no problems with the blood supply to your legs, then you must be offered compression therapy to aid wound healing.

 What is compression therapy good for?

-Compression therapy improves the return of your venous blood supply by applying pressure to the leg and foot.
-This can be done by bandaging the lower leg or by wearing supportive socks, stockings or tights.
+Compression therapy improves the return of your venous blood supply by applying supporting pressure to the leg and foot.
+This can be done by bandaging the lower leg or by wearing medical support socks, stockings or tights.
 Compression therapy is very effective at reducing swelling, improving blood flow in the veins and healing or preventing sores or ulcers.

-Research is increasingly pointing to the role of compression therapy reducing inflammation around the wound or swelling; thus this will have a direct impact on reducing pain, reducing swelling, reducing skin changes and supporting the calf and foot muscles to work more effectively.
+Research is increasingly pointing to the role of compression therapy in reducing inflammation around the wound or swelling; compression will have a direct impact on reducing pain, reducing swelling, reducing skin colour changes and supporting the calf and foot muscles to work more effectively.
 Using compression with ankle and calf exercises is important and will make the compression therapy more effective.

-What are the different type of compression therapy?
+What are the different types of compression therapy?

 Asking for the correct dosage of compression therapy

-Unfortunately across the UK many patients are having a reduced dosage of compression therapy and not healing.
+Scientific evidence tells us that strong compression therapy is needed to heal venous leg ulcers.
+Unfortunately, across the UK many patients are having a reduced dosage of compression therapy and are not healing.

 Top tip: ask your healthcare provider if you are having strong compression therapy.
 Having reduced or light levels of compression is like taking half a tablet of Paracetamol for a headache.
 It is unlikely to work!
 So the dosage of compression needs to be strong enough to work for your leg and your condition